-Prior to the publication of the list, from the prefatory remarks to which the preceding is an extract, a short catalogue of plants collected on the east coast of Greenland was published by Mr. Scoresby, with some remarks by Dr. Hooker.
-The female catkins of a willow, allied to Salix arenaria of Smith, are described as extremely beautiful, owing to the fine contrast between their almost black scales and the pure silky whiteness of their germens.
-This was the only arborous plant met with by Mr. Scoresby.
-Its mode of growth was singular; for although it expanded to the extent of several feet, it so accommodated itself to the nature of that chilly climate, or was so acted upon by its ungenial influence, that it only spread laterally, and was never observed to rise higher than two or three inches from the ground.
+Dr Hooker.[•] The female catkins of a willow, allied to Salix arenaria of Smith, are described as extremely beautiful, owing to the fine contrast between their almost black scales and the pure silky whiteness of their germens.
+This was the only arborous plant met with by Mr Scoresby.
+Its mode of growth was singular; for although it expanded to the extent of several feet, it so accommodated itself to the nature of that chilly climate, or was so acted upon by its ungenial influence, that it only spread laterally, and was never observed to rise higher than two or three inches from the ground.[†]

 In the same year with the preceding, the narrative of Sir John Franklin's first journey, already so often referred to, made its appearance.
-The appendix to that volume (No. vii. p.
-729) contains a list of North American plants by Dr. Richardson, which, however, is not given as containing any thing like a full catalogue of the flora of the district through which the expedition travelled.
-During their summer journeys only a small portion of time could be allotted to botanical researches, and the constant and more important duties of the officers prevented their aiding the doctor at all times in the collection of specimens as sedulously as they inclined to do.
-Under unavoidable circumstances of a very harassing nature, a large proportion of plants may well be supposed to have escaped their notice; and the disastrous incidents attending their homeward journey across the Barren Grounds, from the shores of the Arctic Sea, forced them to leave behind the entire colf In connexion with the last-named work the reader may also consult a Catalogue of Plants collected by William Jameson, Esq., surgeon, on the west coast of Greenland, drawn up by Dr. Greville, and published in the Memoirs of the Wernerian Society, vol. iii. p.
-426. lections formed during the summer of 1821, with the exception of a few specimens collected on the banks of the Coppermine River, and which had previously been intrusted to Mr. Wentzel's care.
-Professor Schwægrichen, when in London, named the musci, and Dr. Hooker undertook the examination of the lichenes and fungi.
+The Appendix to that volume (No. vii. p.
+729) contains a list of North American plants by Dr Richardson, which, however, is not given as containing any thing like a full catalogue of the flora of the district through which the expedition travel-During their summer journeys only a small portion led. of time could be allotted to botanical researches, and the constant and more important duties of the officers prevented their aiding the doctor at all times in the collection of specimens, as sedulously as they inclined to do.
+Under unavoidable circumstances, of a very harassing nature, a large proportion of plants may well be supposed to have escaped their notice; and the disastrous incidents attending their homeward journey across the Barren Grounds, from the shores of the Arctic Sea, forced them to leave behind the entire collections formed during the summer of 1821, with the exception of a few specimens collected on the banks of the Coppermine River, and which had previously been intrusted to Mr Wentzel's Professor Schwægrichen, when in London, named care. the musci, and Dr Hooker undertook the examination of the lichenes and fungi.
 Nothing more need be said to stamp a high value on those portions of the catalogue.